N30nCh1ck/full-stack-learning-path/🌱 Phase I/CSS.md

 ```

 ###### Width & Height
 In CSS, the `width` and `height` properties are used to control the dimensions of elements.
 They determine the width and height of an element, respectively.
-These properties can be set using various units such as pixels, percentages, viewpoint units, and more.
+These properties can be set using various units such as pixels, percentages, viewport units, and more.

 `px`
 ```css